 i.
-Murabaha, Wakala, Mudaraba, Sukuk, Ijara, Istisna and Participation Agreement income and expense

-Profits and costs are recognised in the income statement throughout the period of the contract using the 'effective profit share' basis.
-The 'effective profit share rate' is the rate that exactly discounts the estimated future cash payments and receipts through the agreed payment term of the contract to the carrying amount of the financial asset or liability.
+Murabaha, Wakala, Mudaraba, Sukuk, Ijara, Istisna and Participation Agreement income and expense Profits and costs are recognised in the income statement throughout the period of the contract using the "effective profit share" basis.
+The "effective profit share rate" is the rate that exactly discounts the estimated future cash payments and receipts through the agreed payment term of the contract to the carrying amount of the financial asset or liability.

 The Bank has a portfolio of Sukuk which has been classified as loans and receivables since 1 July 2008.
 The Bank also has an available-for-sale Sukuk portfolio.
 Sukuk reported by the Group as a result of the consolidation of the BLME Sharia'a Umbrella Fund SICAV-SIF have been classified under the fair value option as investment securities at "fair value through profit and loss".
-Any fair value gain or loss is accounted for in the consolidated income statement in the line "net fair value gains on investment securities".
+Any fair value gains on investment securities".
 In addition the Bank has a small portfolio of Sukuk in a trading book which is also marked to market under the fair value option and accounted for as "fair value through profit and loss".